surajssd/blog_contents/content/post/2026/using-osx-containerization.md

 ### The Cause

 The culprit is macOS's **Local Network** firewall.
 By default, macOS blocks applications from communicating over the local network, and this includes traffic between `curl` (or your browser) and the container runtime.
+If you didn't see the [permission prompt](#running-your-first-container) when you first ran the container, or if you clicked **Don't Allow**, that's likely why you're getting an empty response.

 ### The Fix